KhronosGroup/OpenXR-Tutorials/tutorial/5-extensions.rst

 	:end-before: XR_DOCS_TAG_END_ResizeLeyerDepthInfos
 	:dedent: 8

 After we have filled out the ``XrCompositionLayerProjectionView`` structure, we fill out the ``XrCompositionLayerDepthInfoKHR`` structure and using the ``XrCompositionLayerProjectionView::next`` pointer we chain the two structures together.
-This submit the depth and the color image together for the XR compositor.
+This submits the depth and the color image together for the XR compositor.

 .. literalinclude:: ../Chapter5/main.cpp
 	:language: cpp